TicoCR21/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead.

 1. What is the DOM?
+    The DOM stands for Document Object Model which acts as an interface of the document's html structure.

 2. What is an event?
+    A behavior that occurs after an user or browser activates it.

 3. What is an event listener?
+    Waits for an event to occur.

 4. Why would we convert a NodeList into an Array?
+    To use array methods.

 5. What is a component?
+    A re-usable interface element.
+Such element may be styled(CSS) and/or contain a behavior( JavaScript).

 ### Git Set up

 * [ ] Fork the project into your GitHub user account